jackowayed/jackowayed.github.com/resume.markdown

 ### Know the Basics {#basics}

-* Rails (I know the concepts due to Ruby & Merb.
+* Rails (I know the concepts due to Ruby & Merb and have used it some.
 I just would need to bone up on some of their names for things and such. )
 * Sinatra
 * JQuery
 * Bash scripting